 - This policy applies to all Dining with Distinction tickets and vouchers purchased for 2019 for the East Lancashire Railway.

 - Full payment must be made at the time of booking for groups of 19 or less.
-Groups of 20 or more can chose to pay a £10 deposit per person when making their booking, with final payment due no later than 6 weeks before travel.
+Groups of 20 or more can choose to pay a £10 deposit per person when making their booking, with final payment due no later than 6 weeks before travel.

 - Children may only travel on our Mid-Week Luncheons, Lancastrian Lunches and Festive Lunches.
 Child tickets apply to children aged 5 to 17 inclusive.
 Children under 5 are not permitted to travel on our Dining with Distinction train.